apollojain/hab_android/README.md

 ```

 #### Part 3 ####
 Last but not least, let us actually write the method that allows us to convert text to speech.
-The comments understand how
+The comments explain how
 the magic happens:
 ```java
 ...